lostintangent/node-azure/README.md

 While we could setup a MongoDB server, or replica set, and manage that infrastructure ourselves, Azure provides another solution called DocumentDB.
 DocumentDB is a fully-managed, geo-replicable, high-performance, NoSQL database, which provides a MongoDB-compatibility layer.
 This means that you can point an existing MEAN app at it, without needing to change anything but the connection string!
 Let's take a look at how using it looks.

 1. Head back to your terminal, and run the following command in order to create a MongoDB-compatible instance of the DocumentDB service.
-Feel free to give the instance whatever name you'd like by replacing `<NAME>` with your desired name:
+Feel free to give the instance whatever name you'd like, by taking note to replace the `<NAME>` placeholder with a globally unique value (DocumentDC uses this name to generate the database's server URL):

    ```shell
    DOCDB_NAME=<NAME>